tyu-tyu/stackoverflow-dash/README.md

  - type in `redis-cli`
  - type in `flushdb`
  - this should return a one once flushed, if not try again you can check with the `keys *` command

+This app has logging found in the error_log.txt for any SQL or connection errors